-After final enrollment a student will not be permitted to change his schedule or drop a course without approval of the Counselor.
-Changes will be approved when the parent and Counselor feel that such changes will be in the best interest of the student's educational objectives.
+After final enrollment a student will not be permitted to change his/her schedule or drop a course without the approval of the Counselor.
+Changes will be approved that are in the best interest of the student's academic and educational objectives.
 Students will not be dropped from a class for discipline reasons.
-Class changes will be made during the first week of each semester.
-Classes cannot be dropped or added after the first five days of a semester.
+Classes cannot be dropped or added after the first five days.